LLaVA and LLaVA-1.5 Explained

 Visual instruction tuning is a technique that involves fine-tuning a large language model (LLM) to understand and execute instructions based on visual cues.

-This approach aims to establish a connection between language and vision, enabling AI systems to comprehend and act upon human instructions that involve both modalities.
+This approach aims to connect language and vision, enabling AI systems to comprehend and act upon human instructions involving both modalities.

 For instance, imagine asking a machine learning model to describe an image, perform an action in a virtual environment, or answer questions about a scene in a photograph.
-Visual instruction tuning equips the model with the ability to perform these tasks effectively.
+Visual instruction tuning equips the model to perform these tasks effectively.

 LLaVA vs. LLaVA-1.5